Concordia-Building-Inspection-Robot/wheeltec-building-inspection/README.md

 This is more of a workaround for import errors as it is manually adding this project's root path to the python path environment variable, but it does allow all the modules here to be loaded properly.

+# Research goals and ideas
+The long term goal of this project is to develop a fleet of autonomous robots capable of helping perform building inspection with the use of its sensors on board.
+Using the Lidar and Stereo camera in order to map the environment it navigates; the environment being the building that engineers wish to inspect.
+\
+\
+So far the work that has been done is the UI that makes it possible to capture the data from the Lidar during the operation of the robot.
+This data currently being captured is of a series of [sensor_msgs/LaserScan](http://docs.ros.org/en/noetic/api/sensor_msgs/html/msg/LaserScan.html)
+ROS messages in the file format of bag files.
+The set of tools used for data capture is: http://wiki.ros.org/rosbag.
+\
+\
+The UI can be updated to additionally capture data from the stereo camera as well.
+If data is recorded with the message format of
+[sensor_msgs/PointCloud](http://docs.ros.org/en/melodic/api/sensor_msgs/html/msg/PointCloud.html), it can be converted to a PCD format file using the following command: `rosrun pcl_ros bag_to_pcd <input_file.bag> <topic> <output_directory>` as detailed here: http://wiki.ros.org/pcl_ros
+\
+\
+PCD files are a standard format that are used with the Point Cloud Library and there are many tools available that can be used to analyze and display them.
+See here for more information: https://pointclouds.org/documentation/tutorials/pcd_file_format.html
+\
+\
+The current hypothesis is the Lidar and Stereo camara can be used in such a way as to provide some form of a 3D map of buildings which can be used for carrying out building inspection.